 This unit begins with complex numbers and functions of a complex variable, and then builds on the calculus content of HSC Mathematics Extension 1 and 2.
-The crucial concepts of limits and continuity are discussed rigorously and the idea of derivative is extended to functions of two variables.
-Topics covered include the following:
+Both differential and integral calculus of functions of one variable are considered.
+The crucial concepts of limits and continuity are discussed rigorously.